 He also said that we can expect to see the Giganotosaurus again, after it showed up in the IMAX preview: "The Giganotosaurus – as you can imagine, I wouldn't do the audience like that by just showing the Giganotosaurus taking out the T-Rex and never seeing it again.
 So that's going to be a major player going forward.
 It's a pretty badass dinosaur, that thing."

-While we don’t know the Jurassic World 3: Dominion dinosaurs’ identities, we do know that a lot of them will be created with animatronics rather than CG – more so than on the previous Jurassic movies.
-“We’ve actually gone more practical with every Jurassic movie we’ve made since the first one, and we’ve made more animatronics in this one than we have in the previous two,” Trevorrow said on Collider’s Comic-Con@Home panel.
-“We finally reached a point where it’s possible to… digital extensions on animatronics will be able to match the texture and the level of fidelity that, on film, an animatronic is going to be able to bring.
+A lot of the dinos will be created with animatronics rather than CG – more so than on the previous Jurassic movies.
+"We’ve actually gone more practical with every Jurassic movie we’ve made since the first one, and we’ve made more animatronics in this one than we have in the previous two," Trevorrow said on Collider (opens in new tab)’s Comic-Con@Home panel.
+"We finally reached a point where it’s possible to… digital extensions on animatronics will be able to match the texture and the level of fidelity that, on film, an animatronic is going to be able to bring.
 And you didn’t use to be able to really mix them.
 You could really see the seams.
 And so that part of it is very exciting for me.

 "[Fallen Kingdom director] J.A.
 Bayona really, he found the value in creating really photo-real, just beautiful lighting references that could be articulated just slightly.
 Just a head and a jaw that could move, but painted beautifully, hand-painted.
 And we do it for all of the dinosaurs now, so when we put it into a space, you can see how the light reacts to the skin.
 And even if they ultimately do make that a digital animal, there was always something there reacting to the light in that environment."

 The Jurassic World Twitter account gave us an up close and personal look at some practical dinos – and they look scarily realistic.